 - After, put the pork into the strainer for the excess oil to be strained or a paper towel for it to absorb the oil.

 How Long To Deep Fry Pork Chops?

 That normally depends on the method you’re using and how thick the slices of the pork chops you have are.
 A regular thickness of pork chops usually takes about 8 to 10 minutes to deep fry.
 The lesser the thickness of the slices means the faster it is for the pork chop to be cooked.

 The ingredients you add to your pork chops also add to the time it will take for the pork chop to cook.
 A good example of this would be that a breaded pork chop will take slightly longer to cook compared to a seasoned pork chop with only salt and pepper.

 The heat from medium to high also affects the cooking time.
 Medium will take longer for the pork chops to cook but it would be safer for the pork compared to using high settings all the time.
 If you use less oil and have very thin slices of pork chops, high heat could leave you with an overcooked outer layer and a raw inner layer.

 Extra Pork Chop Frying Tips

 COSORI Air Fryer,Max XL 5.8 Quart,1700-Watt Electric Hot Air Fryers Oven & Oilless Cooker (Check Prices on Amazon)

 Curious how to fry your pork chops without using any flour?
 You can do it!

 Regardless of the method you use to fry the pork and how you choose your slices as well as your ingredients, it is always best to use medium cooking settings.
-That way, you’d be safe from overcooking your pork chop.
-This would help you avoid an expense of added time with how long to deep fry pork chops rather than the usual 8 to 10 minutes.
-The best part would be you will always have a delicious pork chop, cooked just the right way.
+That way, you will be safe from overcooking your pork chops.
+This will help you avoid wasted time for deep frying pork chops instead of the usual 8 to 10 minutes.
+The best part will be you will always have delicious pork chops, cooked just the right way.